sercrod/sercrod/docs/0-intro.en.md

 ---

 ## In one line
-Nablla is a tiny, attribute-first layer that writes **data -> attributes** only when needed.
+Sercrod is a tiny, attribute-first layer that writes **data -> attributes** only when needed.
 It pairs with Web Components’ built-in **attributes -> data** flow, so your stack stays small and predictable.

 ## 30-second sample (hero)